-The main findings of the analysis of Cycle 23 analyst ratings were as follows:
+The main findings of the analysis of Cycle 24 analyst ratings were as follows:

 - About 84% of the ability ratings were considered important for performance in a given occupation.
-Constructs that were flagged as not relevant for performance were very similar to those flagged in previous cycles and are not unexpected given the specificity of those abilities. - No importance ratings were flagged based on a SE_M greater than 0.51. - Although still low in an absolute sense, a higher percentage of level ratings (0.63%) was flagged for having an SE_M greater than 0.51 compared to recent cycles.
-This is likely due to many of the occupations examined this cycle having not been rated previously due to updates stemming from the transition to the 2019 ONET-SOC taxonomy. - There was strong interrater agreement this cycle as evidenced by the overall low medians of SE_M s. - All but one of the within-occupation ICC reliabilities were above the target value of 0.80.
-These high levels of interrater reliability indicate that the occupational analysts rank ordered the abilities within each occupation similarly on both importance and level. - Nearly all across-occupation ICC reliabilities were above the target value of 0.80.
-These high levels of interrater reliability indicate that analysts rank-ordered occupations within each ability similarly on both importance and level.
+Constructs that were flagged as not relevant for performance were very similar to those flagged in previous cycles and were not unexpected, given the specificity of those abilities. - No importance or level ratings were flagged based on a SE_M greater than 0.51. - There was strong interrater agreement for this cycle, as evidenced by the overall low medians of SE_M s. - All within-occupation ICC reliability estimates were well above the target value of 0.80.
+These high levels of interrater reliability indicate that the occupational analysts rank ordered the abilities within each occupation similarly on both importance and level. - Nearly all across-occupation ICC reliability estimates were above the target value of 0.80.
+These high levels of interrater reliability indicate that analysts rank ordered occupations within each ability similarly on both importance and level.

 Given these results, it appears that the analysts are calibrated with one another and understand the abilities and associated definitions.
-Agreement was high and there is clear evidence regarding the high quality of the data.
-Nevertheless, project staff will continue to review the constructs and data collection process with returning analysts prior to each new cycle and as needed, throughout a cycle.
+Agreement was high, and there is clear evidence regarding the high quality of the data.
+Nevertheless, project staff will continue to review the constructs and data collection process with returning analysts before each new cycle and, as needed, throughout the cycle.